heroku/buildpacks-jvm/buildpacks/maven/README.md

 determine which dependencies (including transitive ones) have been installed during the build.

 ### Step 5: launch.toml
-For applications that use Spring Boot or Wildfly Swarm, this buildpack will generate a `launch.toml` with a process type to launch the application.
+For applications that use Spring Boot or Wildfly Swarm, this buildpack will generate a `launch.toml` with a `web` process type to launch the application.